SkeenaWild is helping to make a difference

 Sustainable Fisheries Management

-We collaborate with First Nations and conservation partners to reduce impacts on small vulnerable stocks, develop and implement rebuilding plans.
+We collaborate with governments, Indigenous Nations and conservation partners to reduce impacts on at-risk populations of salmon and develop and implement rebuilding plans.
+We collaborate with our conservation partners to reduce the number of BC-bound salmon killed in Alaskan commercial fisheries every year.

-We strive to build relationships, create dialogue, solicit feedback, share stories and information.
-We do this through social and educational programs, annual events, and conversations in our communities.
-SkeenaWild supports the internationally recognized right of Indigenous people to free, prior and informed consent.
-We work hard to empower Skeena salmon communities to improve decision-making and long-term planning, and build a Skeena watershed regional identity.
-We believe a global model to sustain salmon can sustain all species.
+We build relationships, create dialogue, gather feedback, and share stories and information.
+We do this through educational programs, events, and conversations in our communities.
+SkeenaWild supports the right of Indigenous people to free, prior and informed consent.
+We work to empower Skeena salmon communities to improve decision-making and long-term planning, and build a Skeena watershed identity.

 SkeenaWild depends on support from a variety of revenue sources to carry out our science and research initiatives, habitat protection projects, community engagement and education programs.